-Here are top 5 things that can help tilt the interest of qualified professionals towards a job opening in your organization:
+Here are the top 5 things that can help tilt the interest of qualified professionals towards a job opening in your organization:

 Jobseekers are more likely to choose a company that seems to offer an overall good mix of benefits.
-Better salary, safe work environment, flexibility, internal mobility added insurance/ health coverage, paid leave and perks like a health club membership, are major considerations for professionals when it comes to choosing a role in an organization.
+Better salary, safe work environment, flexibility, internal mobility added insurance/ health coverage, paid leave, and perks like a health club membership, are major considerations for professionals when it comes to choosing a role in an organization.
 But stay away from pool tables and free snacks as the post-pandemic employer sees little value in these.

 Growth Opportunity will be attractive for job applicants in the year 2021.
 Many professionals will be eager to move up the corporate ladder after their career has stalled for most of 2020.
 Those who have upskilled amid Covid are looking for better roles.
 It will be important to highlight growth and development opportunities that you are offering within your organization to attract top talent.

 The pandemic has led to a general sense of chaos and career instability among professionals, especially among those whose jobs were impacted by the COVID-19 slowdown.
 Going forward, professionals are looking to work for businesses that can promise a better outlook for the year 2021.
-If your sector is one of those expected to thrive in the upcoming years, you may want to highlight that job stability and promising career are key advantages of working with your organization.
+If your sector is one of those expected to thrive in the upcoming years, you may want to highlight that job stability and a promising career are key advantages of working with your organization.
 Job seekers are also going to take note of how you treated your employees over the pandemic.
 Were you fair and empathic?
-Did you did you conduct short-term layoffs?
+Did you conduct short-term layoffs?
 Were they the first to be hired back?
 Were you transparent in your communications?
 You don’t need to include these in a job description, but be prepared to discuss your actions when you are interviewing.

 Meaningful Work and Autonomy: